Mohammed-Benotmane/Hackerrank-Solution/README.md

 ## What is HackerRank
-HackerRank is a place where programmers from all over the world come together to solve problems in a wide range of Computer Science domains such as algorithms, machine learning, or artificial intelligence, as well as to practice different programming paradigms like functional programming.
+HackerRank is a place where programmers from all over the world come together to solve problems in a wide range of Computer Science domains such as algorithms, machine learning & artificial intelligence.
+As well as to practice different programming paradigms like functional programming.

 ## What's this all about ?
 This repo contains my solutions to the challenges i took in [HackeRank](https://www.hackerrank.com), I will try to keep it always updated as i go further, Feel free to give some feedbacks!.